FrederikGoovaerts/diff-em/README.md

 A collection of utilities to calculate differences between JavaScript objects.
 Written in TypeScript, zero dependencies and compatible with most recent Node.js and browser environments.

+> **Note**
+>
+> As this package is fairly new, feel free to log an issue when something does not seem to work as intended or is unclear.
+Feature requests will be considered case-by-case but are also very welcome.

 ## Installation

 ```